convexengineering/SPaircraft/docs/index.rst

 It is of similar level of fidelity as TASOPT, and can perform the single- and multi-mission optimization of many different configurations of aircraft.

+Two papers on the development and advantages of SPaircraft are in the pre-print stage:

+    * `Application of Signomial Programming to Aircraft Design
+<http://hoburg.mit.edu/publications/spajoa_watermark.pdf>`_ motivates the use of signomial
+programs in aircraft design, and describes the majority of the models used in SPaircraft.

+    * `Efficient and Reliable Aircraft Multidisciplinary Design Optimization via Signomial Programming
+<http://hoburg.mit.edu/publications/SP_tasopt_watermark.pdf>`_ extends these models to multiple
+aircraft configurations, and demonstrates the advantages of SPaircraft relative to other existing multidisciplinary design optimization tools.

+This website is under construction, and may not reflect the most up-to-date models.
+If you are not able to find answers to your questions in the documentation, please feel free to post `issues <https://github.com/convexengineering/SPaircraft/issues>`_ and suggest areas for improvement.

 Table of contents:
 ==================
     .. toctree::